Vending machines with clean pipes, needles for drug addicts coming to Ottawa

 'Complementary service' to existing programs

-Ottawa Public Health has heard concerns during initial consultations that the machines might diminish face-to-face interaction between drug users and counsellors, since people wouldn't have to go inside a facility to get clean supplies, Etches said.
+Ottawa Public Health has heard concerns during initial consultations that the machines might diminish face-to-face interaction between drug users and counsellors, since people wouldn't have to go inside a facility to get clean supplies, Etches said."This is a complementary service.
+It's not meant to replace a connection with people who are using drugs.
+We always want to see … can we offer them other supports?
+Can we link them to treatment, potentially?"
+Etches added.

 The dispensing machines may encourage new connections between drug users and support workers, according to Joanna Binch, a nurse practitioner at the Somerset West Community Health Centre.